Application of Bootstrap to $\theta$-term: Bootstrap Analysis

 From now on, we focus on energy eigenstates and take $|\alpha \rangle $ as an energy eigenstate $|E \rangle $.
 Then, $\langle E| O_{mn} |E \rangle$ has to satisfy the following two conditions \cite{Han:2020bkb}:

 Here $E$ is the energy eigenvalue of the eigenstate $|E \rangle $.
 (In the following, we omit $|E \rangle $.)
 By substituting \eqref{observables} to these two equations, we obtain

 and

 The summation in \eqref{H-eq} appears when the operators in the equation are ordered into the forms \eqref{observables} through the commutator relation $[p,e^{imx}]=me^{imx}$.
-By solving these equations\footnote{We use Mathematica to solve \eqref{H-eq} and \eqref{E-eq}. }, we can describe all the observables $\langle O_{mn} \rangle$ by the three variables: $\langle p \rangle$, $\langle e^{ i x} \rangle$ and $E$.
+By solving these equations\footnote{We can solve \eqref{H-eq} and \eqref{E-eq} analytically.
+We can also solve them by using Mathematica.
+We use Mathematica because we can apply the same code to various potential case easily.}, we can describe all the observables $\langle O_{mn} \rangle$ by the three variables: $\langle p \rangle$, $\langle e^{ i x} \rangle$ and $E$.
 For example, from \eqref{H-eq} with $(m,n)=(1,0)$, we obtain

 By substituting them into the bootstrap matrix ${\mathcal M}$, we obtain,

 The idea of the bootstrap method is excluding the values of the variables $\langle p \rangle$, $\langle e^{ i x} \rangle$ and $E$ that do not satisfy the constraint ${\mathcal M} \succeq 0$.
 Particularly, if the size of the bootstrap matrix ${\mathcal M}$ is sufficiently large, the allowed values might be very limited, and they might be almost identical to the values of the variables evaluated by energy eigenstates.